fairchildlabs/SeasonOne/lab_1.md

 #Lesson One

 ##1.
 Install micro-SD card.
 ##2.
-Plug in keyboard, mouse and video.
+Install video screen, keyboard, mouse.
 ##3.
 Enable SSH
 To enable SSH on a Raspberry Pi using the GUI, you can do the following:
 Click the Raspberry Pi logo in the top-left corner